Litter, bins, graffiti, fly tipping, grass and trees

-Fly tipping is the illegal dumping of waste.
+Fly-tipping is the illegal dumping of waste.
 It can be dangerous and it ruins the appearance of your neighbourhood.
+Fly-tipping is a serious crime and anyone caught could get an unlimited fine and/or a prison sentence.

 If you pay someone to get rid of your rubbish, always check they have a Waste Carriers Licence.
-You can check if a company has a licence online.
+You can check if a company has a licence online - opens in a new window.
+Retain proof of their licence by saving or printing a copy, or by taking a photo of it.

 You, as the householder, are responsible for where the rubbish is left.
-If it is fly tipped and items are traced back to you, you could be prosecuted.
+If it is fly-tipped and items are traced back to you, you could be prosecuted or issued with a fixed penalty notice of £200 for failure of duty of care.
 Be particularly careful with cold callers at your door or offers on social media to remove any waste for cash.

 Any dumped hazardous waste such as asbestos can lead to a prison sentence of up to five years.

-- location of the rubbish - wether the dumped waste is near to any water such as a stream or river
+- location of the rubbish - whether the dumped waste is near to any water such as a stream or river

-- description of the person(s) dropping the waste - Approx height, age range and build
+- description of the person(s) dropping the waste - height, age range and build

-Please do not disturb the site incase there is evidnece that could lead to catching and prosicuting those responsible.
+Please do not disturb the site in case there is evidence within the waste which can be used to catch and prosecute those responsible.

 Where can I get rid of rubbish?